 Bev was born in Chicago, Illinois and resides with her husband, Neal (former Gesher VP of Fundraising), in Alexandria, Virginia.
 She is a graduate of Beloit College and holds multiple certificates in legal research and writing.

-Colleen Richardson has 13 years of experience in finance and operations management in the education sector, and is very excited to be joining the Gesher JDS in June 2023.
+Colleen Richardson has over 16 years of experience in finance and operations management in the education sector, and joined Gesher JDS in June 2023.
 She holds a Bachelor of Arts in Psychology from the University of Rhode Island and a Master of Business Administration from the University of Maryland Global Campus.

 Throughout her career, Colleen has worked in both public charter schools and independent schools in the DMV area, where she has demonstrated a strong commitment to improving the school environment for the students she serves.
 She has a proven track record of success in managing various programs and initiatives, ensuring the satisfaction of stakeholders including students, parents, and faculty.

 Outside of work, Colleen enjoys spending quality time with her loved ones.
-She cherishes moments with her husband, children, beloved cat, and tending to her flock of backyard chickens.
+She cherishes moments with her husband, children, beloved cat and dog, and tending to her flock of backyard chickens.

 Mrs. Rosenwald has been at Gesher for 9 years.
 She has a masters in Education from Marymount University and has completed an Advanced Graduate Program in Educational Leadership from Brandeis University.